Tara Serbia

 Serbia-travel-Drina-cruise-Glimpses-of-The-World

-Andricgrad is pretty charming.
-It’s also known as the Stonetown, referring to the Woodentown in Mokra Gora that was also built by the famous Serbian film director Emir Kusturica.
-The town was opened in 2014 and it is full of symbolism.
-Every building here has something to do with Andric, so much so that the bookstore bears the name of his favorite book Either/Or written by Danish philosopher Soren Kierkegaard.
-You can visit Turkish Kasaba restaurant for kebabs or have a cake at the Secession pastry shop.
+Andrićgrad, also known as the Stonetown (unlike the wooden one he erected in Mokra Gora Serbia), was built by acclaimed Serbian film director Emir Kusturica and opened in 2014.
+It brims with symbolism, with every building tied to Ivo Andrić.
+Even the bookstore bears the name of his favorite book, Either/Or by Danish philosopher Søren Kierkegaard.
+Visitors can enjoy kebabs at the Turkish Kasaba restaurant or savor a sweet treat at the Secession pastry shop.

 Serbia-travel-Drina-cruise-Glimpses-of-The-World